crazyotakuu/JobScoop/Sprint-3/Sprint3.md

 - Enforces password rules including minimum length and complexity.
 - Displays an error when passwords do not match and clears the password fields.
 - Submits valid data via a mocked API call, shows a success alert, and navigates to the login page.
-- Mocks Axios and React Router navigation using `jest.mock`.
+- Mocks Axios and React Router navigation using jest.mock.

 #### **Login Component Tests (`Login.test.js`)**